-- Identify and analyse the various forms of plastic wastes. - Select suitable recycling method for various polymer wastes. - Demonstrate the knowledge of various recycling processes for plastics, thermoset and elastomeric wastes.
+- Identify and analyse the various forms of plastic wastes. - Identify basic methodologies involved in identification and separation of plastic wastes. - Select suitable recycling method for various polymer wastes. - Demonstrate the knowledge of various recycling processes for plastics, thermoset and elastomeric wastes. - Differentiate various recycling processes for plastics and elastomeric wastes. - Processing of recycled plastics and locate major recyclers of engineering plastic